lajohnston/smslib/docs/tilemap.md

 tilemap.FLIP_XY         ; Flip horizontally and vertically
 tilemap.SPRITE_PALETTE  ; Use the sprite palette for the tile

-; Place tile in front of sprites.
-Color 0 acts as transparent tilemap.PRIORITY
+; Render tile in front of sprites, apart from color 0/transparent which is drawn behind tilemap.PRIORITY

 ; Spare bits - unused by the VDP but some games use them to hold custom attributes